wesselvanree/smooth-scrolling/README.md

 };
 ```

 `easing`: this is the easing function used in the animation.
 Take a look at  [easings.net](https://easings.net/) to see how each function works.
-These options are valid:
+These options can be chosen:
 - linear
 - easeInCubic
 - easeOutCubic